 Six-month review of my 2020 resolutions

-But this year, it was different... indeed, in 5 years of sewing passion, I have accumulated a lot of fabrics, equipment, patterns... and during the 2019 year-end holidays...
-I had the spark... my workshop was such a mess, it could no longer go on!
+But this year was different... indeed, after 5 years of sewing passion, I had accumulated a lot of fabric, equipment, patterns... and during the 2019 holiday season...
+I had a revelation... my workshop was such a mess, it couldn’t go on like that!

-It was really time to do something, so I made 4 quite ambitious resolutions while staying realistic... or so I thought...
+It was really time to do something, so I made 4 fairly ambitious resolutions while staying realistic... or so I thought...

-First resolution: I tidy my workshop and keep it tidy all year long!
+First resolution: I tidy up my workshop and keep it tidy all year long!

 An ambitious goal for me because I love to spread out.
 The more space there is, the more mess there is ;-)